-In February 2026, IDC is working on exciting projects:
+In April 2026, IDC is working on exciting projects:

 1) Spirulina is being hyped as a superfood.
 The global market for spirulina is expected to grow to $1 billion by 2030.
 However, global production of 15,000 to 20,000 tonnes of dried spirulina is highly concentrated and dominated by a few large plants in China.
 Less well known is that 2,000 to 4,000 tonnes of spirulina are harvested annually in Chad from wild collections around Lake Chad, which have been an important dietary supplement for local ethnic groups for centuries due to their high protein content.
 IDC supports GIZ and the EU in promoting the spirulina value chain with a value chain study and the preparation of Development Partnerships with the Private sector (DPP).
 Similar measures concern the cereal flour value chain.